• Skip to primary navigation

 The innovative design from the French pastry chef Fabrice le Bourdat allows people to make "a royal madeleine" to share with family and friends.

-If you live in America, try out some brands like Chicago Metallic or CHEFMADE to get your hands on high-quality, durable pans at an affordable price point.
+If you live in America, try brands like Chicago Metallic or CHEFMADE to get your hands on high-quality, durable pans at an affordable price.

-Chicago Metallic madeleine pan is made by one of the leaders-manufacturers that produce pans for home and commercial baking.
+The Chicago Metallic madeleine pan is made by one of the leading manufacturers that produce pans for home and commercial baking.

-Finally, CHEFMADE makes high-quality baking pans: from simple cake pans, and Pullman loaf pans to animal muffin pan, scallop madeleine mold, and heat-shaped pan.
+Finally, CHEFMADE makes high-quality baking pans: from simple cake pans, Pullman loaf pans, animal muffin pans, scallop madeleine molds, and heat-shaped pans.

 Should you invest in a new madeleine pan if you have one at home?
 This is a great question.
 You might have an old, vintage madeleine pan from your grandma!